FTC seeks to revive Meta monopoly lawsuit on appeal

 AFBytes Brief

-The FTC has petitioned an appeals court to restore its monopoly allegations against Meta Platforms.
-The move follows an earlier district court decision that narrowed the case.
-The appeal seeks to keep the core claims alive for further litigation.
+The FTC filed an appeal seeking to restore its monopoly allegations against Meta.
+The move follows an earlier district court decision limiting the case scope.

 Why this matters